 Consider how essential a drinking glass is in your kitchen.
 You use it to replenish after your morning run and fill it with your favorite wine at the end of a workday.
 No matter your lifestyle or design taste, there are plenty of options for all drinkers, including tempered glass, which is shock-resistant to both hot and cold beverages, and lead-free glasses that can be stacked for easy storage.
 There are chic crystal options for high-end sipping and durable tumblers for everyday drinking.
 All of these material options come in a variety of shapes and sizes.

-To help you figure out which drinking glasses are right for your needs, I tested them at home, side by side, and evaluated each set on its design, size, durability, and overall value.
-Dozens of various drinks were drank in order to make sure these drinking glasses are truly the best.
+To help you figure out the best drinking glasses for your needs, I tested them at home, side by side, and evaluated each set on its design, size, durability, and overall value.
+Dozens of various beverages were consumed in order to make sure these drinking glasses are truly ideal.
 From highballs to goblets, we've got you covered on all fronts.

 Rounded bottom may take getting used to